Integration Across the Enterprise

 MuleSoft provides businesses of all sizes the leading integration platform as a service (iPaaS).
 This platform approach to the traditional Integration-as-a-Service provides businesses with an end-to-end integration solution that orchestrates disparate components easily and efficiently.

-In addition a cloud based integration platform, MuleSoft also offers an open source enterprise service bus to take the pain out of integration.
-Mule ESB is trusted by 35% of the Global 500 to support mission critical apps in the most highly distributed environments to keep businesses connected both on-premises and in the cloud.
+In addition a cloud-based integration platform, MuleSoft also offers an open source enterprise service bus to take the pain out of integration.
+Mule as an ESB is trusted by over 1,600 enterprise customers to support mission-critical apps in the most highly distributed environments to keep businesses connected both on-premises and in the cloud.

-Both CloudHub and Mule ESB work with Anypoint Connectors to provide instant API connectivity to hundreds of popular applications and services, making it easy to integrate data across applications, systems, and services.
-Moreover, these pre-built solutions can be built once in Anypoint Studio, the Eclipse based developer on-ramp.
+Both CloudHub and Mule as an ESB work with Anypoint Connectors to provide instant API connectivity to hundreds of popular applications and services, making it easy to integrate data across applications, systems, and services.
+Moreover, these pre-built solutions can be built once in Anypoint Studio, the Eclipse-based developer on-ramp.
 Anypoint Studio allows developers to quickly string together integration flows, implement orchestrations, and perform transformations, thereby accelerating development time.

-The entire Anypoint Platform works together to offer organizations a robust integration solution.
-More than just an Integration-as-a-Service product, the Anypoint Platform provides a full set of solutions to help keep businesses connected.
-Learn more about all of the components of the Anypoint Platform and how an integration platform can help connect your business by contacting an expert today!
+Anypoint Platform works together to offer organizations a robust integration solution.
+More than just an Integration-as-a-Service product, Anypoint Platform provides a full set of solutions to help keep businesses connected.
+Learn more about all of the components of Anypoint Platform and how an integration platform can help connect your business by contacting an expert today.

 1 Columbus, Louis.
 "Gartner Predicts Infrastructure Services Will Accelerate Cloud Computing Growth."
 Forbes.
 Forbes Magazine, 19 Feb.
 2013.
 Web.
 17 June 2013.